Need help?Welcome to our FAQ, feel free to browse the questions below. If you don't find your answer here, see other ways to get help.

 - Upload it and that is it!

 Currently, the senders can upload postcards images while the postcard is still traveling.
 Once the postcard is registered, this responsibility transfers to the receiver since he is the one who has the physical postcard.

 Moreover, we only allow the front (the part that does not have writing or your address) of the postcard to be uploaded.
 Please do not upload images of the backside of the postcards you receive.

 If you find a postcard image that should be removed, the first thing to do is to contact that person and ask to remove it.
-Please wait a few days for a reply since not every user accesses the site on a daily basis.
-If you don't obtain a reply, please contact us specifying the reason why that image should be removed from the site.
+Please wait a few days for a reply since not every user accesses the website on a daily basis.
+If you don't obtain a reply, please contact us specifying the reason why that image should be removed from the website.
 We will do our best to help.